magicleap/SuperPointPretrainedNetwork/README.md

 ```

 ## Running the Demo
 This demo will run the SuperPoint network on an image sequence and compute points and descriptors from the images, using a helper class called `SuperPointFrontend`.
 The tracks are formed by the `PointTracker` class which finds sequential pair-wise nearest neighbors using two-way matching of the points' descriptors.
-The demo script uses helper class called `VideoStreamer` which can process inputs from three different input streams:
+The demo script uses a helper class called `VideoStreamer` which can process inputs from three different input streams:

 1. A directory of images, such as .png or .jpg
 2. A video file, such as .mp4 or .avi
 3. A USB Webcam

-### To run the demo on the example directory of .png images in CPU-mode, use:
+### Run the demo on provided *directory of images* in CPU-mode:

 ```sh
 ./demo_superpoint.py assets/icl_snippet/